lombardero/nyu-devops-concepts/0-basic-concepts/README.md

 # 2 - Networking Basics
 In this course, we will be running a server, and use a nice trick called 'port-forwarding' to access the outputs of the server running inside a VM.
-For that, we need to understand some very basics of Networking, such as what are IPs, ports, as well as how HTML (the way servers talk to browsers) works.
+For that, we need to understand some very basics of Networking, such as what are IPs, ports, as well as how HTTP (the way servers talk to browsers) works.

 ## 2.1 IPs and Ports
 ### 2.1.1 IP addresses